Air pollution in the United States: Education status

-Trump Administration
+Trump administration

 In December 2019, the New York Times published a list of 95 environmental rules that the Trump administration was in the process of rolling back or had already rolled back; of these, 25 had to do with air pollution and emissions.

 Restrictions on the Environmental Protection Agency

-As of March 2017, the Trump Administration is expected to withdraw the federal waiver that gives the Environmental Protection Agency and California the power to efficiently monitor and regulate greenhouse-gas pollution from car tailpipes.
+As of March 2017, the Trump Administration is expected to withdraw the federal waiver that gives the EPA and the state of California the power to efficiently monitor and regulate greenhouse-gas pollution from car tailpipes.
 Environmental agents and environmental rights activists foreshadow that this action will certainly spell trouble for California's important climate policy; as well as further worsen the disproportionate spread of negative environmental health problems to neighborhoods of color throughout counties in California statewide.

 The Paris Agreement

-Donald Trump has suggested that the Trump Administration is pushing for the United States to exit the Paris Agreement, which was an agreement created on December 12, 2015 within the United Nations Framework Convention on Climate Change to regulate global climate change as a whole.
+The Paris Agreement was an agreement created on December 12, 2015, within the United Nations Framework Convention on Climate Change to regulate global climate change as a whole.
 The Paris Agreement creates policies and regulations for the sustainable development of all regions of the globe with aims of developing technologies that will significantly lower greenhouse gas emissions worldwide as well as increase the ability of all nations to adapt to the multiplying effects of climate change.
 As of April 2017, 195 countries have signed the agreement and 143 countries have ratified it, already adopting certain policies called upon by the treaty.

-European Union energy officials are genuinely expressing their concerns that the United States will exit the agreement and are convinced that this action will have substantial negative impacts on the state of the global environment.
+The Trump Administration was pushing for the United States to exit the Paris Agreement.
+European Union energy officials expressed their concerns that the United States exiting the agreement would have substantial negative impacts on the state of the global environment.

-Energy Independence Executive Order
+On January 20, 2021, the Biden administration reaffirmed the U.S. participation in the Paris Agreement.

+Energy independence executive order

-The Energy Independence order was issued by the Trump Administration in order to promote energy resources and economic growth by cutting regulations on energy production such as coal, natural gas, nuclear material, flowing water, and other domestic sources, including renewable sources.
+The "Energy Independence" order was issued by the Trump Administration in order to promote energy resources and economic growth by cutting regulations on energy production such as coal, natural gas, nuclear material, flowing water, and other domestic sources, including renewable sources.

-Revival of the Coal Industry
+Revival of the coal industry

 Trump promised to revive the coal industry and bring back coal-related jobs.
 To fulfill his promise, on February 16, 2017, Trump signed a bill undoing the Stream Protection Rule signed during the Obama administration.
 This bill originally helped prevent coal mining from polluting waterways.
 Burning coal produces air pollutants such as nitrogen oxides (NOX), sulfur dioxide (SO2), particulate matter (PMX), Black carbon, and smog.
 Increase of coal usage would greatly increase air pollution especially in areas surrounding the facilities many of which are located in communities of color and low-income.